What Is DEVELOP?

 The next year, the program expanded to its third location with the establishment of the NASA Stennis Space Center team.
 DEVELOP reached the West-

 Coast the following summer when NASA Ames Research Center in California began hosting DEVELOP participants.
 A presentation at a policy conference introduced the DEVELOP Program to the Mobile County Health Department, and a team location was established there in the fall of 2003.
 NASA Goddard Space Flight Center in Maryland joined during the summer of 2004, and DEVELOP teams were established at both NASA Marshall Space Flight Center in Alabama and the Jet Propulsion Laboratory in California by the fall of 2008.

-DEVELOP has steadily grown since 2011 with nodes established at the USGS North Central Climate Science Center in Fort Collins, CO, , and the University of Georgia in Athens, GA, with a focus on remote sensing of environmental issues in those regions, as well as two internationally-focused nodes at the International Research Institute for Climate and Society (IRI) in Palisades, NY, and the International Centre for Integrated Mountain Development (ICIMOD) Kathmandu, Nepal.
+DEVELOP has steadily grown since 2011 with nodes established at the USGS at Colorado State University in Fort Collins, CO, and the University of Georgia in Athens, GA, with a focus on remote sensing of environmental issues in those regions, as well as two internationally-focused nodes at the International Research Institute for Climate and Society (IRI) in Palisades, NY, and the International Centre for Integrated Mountain Development (ICIMOD) Kathmandu, Nepal.
 Recent nodes were established in the Patrick Henry Building in Richmong, VA, and NOAA's National Climatic Data Center (NCDC) in Asheville, NC.
 In the summer of 2015, the newest node will come online in Pocatello, ID, at Idaho State University's GIS TReC in association with the BLM.

-Since inception, over 2,800 internship opportunities have been provided across the country, and the DEVELOP Program proactively looks for additional opportunities to reach new communities and demonstrate the benefits of NASA's Earth science research and looks forward to engaging with you!
+Since inception, over 3,000 internship opportunities have been provided around the globe, and DEVELOP constantly looks for fresh opportunities to reach new communities and demonstrate the benefits of NASA Earth science research and looks forward to engaging with you!